-Oh if these walls could talk!
+Oh, if these walls could talk!
 What stories would they tell?
 Stories of newfound passions and hard-won triumphs.
 Stories of discovery and self-revelation.
-Stories of first time trysts and loves that last a lifetime.
+Stories of first time loves and romances that last a lifetime.

-From the spring of 2019 to the spring of 2020, Hart House will mark our 100-year anniversary with a program of arts, debate and dialogue, and wellness.
+From the spring of 2019 until the spring of 2020, Hart House will mark our 100-year anniversary with a rich program built around Hart House’s priority areas of arts, dialogue and wellness.
 As this milestone approaches, we are reaching out to students, alumni, faculty and friends to share your stories with us.
-We also invite you to come celebrate with us in 2019 to see and hear some of the stories that we have chosen to highlight in an anniversary book or audio soundscape project.
-Stay tuned for updates.
-And please, make sure to tell us your Hart House story!
+Tell us of your experiences and best memories.
+Share with us what Hart House has meant to you and how it has been a part of your life.
+Your stories will form a core element in our celebrations.

 Meet the Storyweavers